-The Greater Worcester area, home of thirteen colleges and universities, is a vibrant and creative region in the midst of an exciting revitalization, and the country is taking notice.
+The Greater Worcester area, home of twelve colleges and universities, is a vibrant and creative region amid an exciting revitalization, and the country is taking notice.
 Historic Worcester has been named among the top ten best small cities to live in by Forbes magazine.